harplife/zettelkasten/study_LearnOpenGL.md

 - `gladLoadGLLoader()` : initializes GLAD with the address function.

 ### Viewport
-- **Window** : this is the area on the world coordinate selected for display.
-The window helps to determine the section of the viewport to be displayed.
+- **Window** : a rectangular area that defines which portion of the data is viewed on the screen.
-- **Viewport** : this is the area on the device coordinate where graphics are to be displayed.
+- **Viewport** : a rectangular area that defines where the data is positioned.
+- Window and Viewport are almost synonyous to each other.
+An image is "drawn" on Viewport, and the drawn image on the Viewport is then displayed on the Window.
-- Once GLFW and GLAD libraries are initialized,
+- Once GLFW and GLAD libraries are initialized, a Viewport can be set by calling the function `glViewport(0, 0, width, height)`.
+	- First & second argument sets the location of the lower left corner of the window.

 ## Hello Triangle